-If you’ve followed me for any length of time at all you know what I lover I am of all things Alice in Wonderland!
+If you’ve followed me for any length of time, you know what a lover I am of all things Alice in Wonderland!
 I’ve even wanted to make my own Personalized 5D DIY Diamond painting, but for now, I’ve decided to do something a little different, whimsical Mad Hatter painted signs!

-Well….today I have a little mad hatter painted sign collection that was all SOOOOO easy to do……and would make such an impact on your next Alice or Mad Hatter or Rabbit Hole party!
+Today I have a little mad hatter painted signs collection that was all SOOOOO easy to do……and would make such an impact on your next Alice or Mad Hatter or Rabbit Hole party!

 The “direction” sign was the easiest of any of the signs.
 Mr Fancy cut the arrows from plywood for me.
 And I used stencils to make the words.
 I VERY rarely use stencils, but I felt it made the sign look more like what you would actually see on the side of the road.
 I distressed the arrows and he screwed them right into the wooden closet rod.
 So easy!

 Let’s talk about those frames!
 I saw this on Pinterest for a wedding venue in soft muted tones and just loved it.
 I had all four frames already…and coated each in a single coat of paint.
 Mr Fancy cut the clocks from plywood…and I stenciled the numbers on the faces.
 We then laid out the frames and clocks and screwed them all together to make one large hanging piece.
 I attached satin ribbon in multiple colors to give it at Mad Hatter vibe.
 This collage wall hanging/backdrop is my favorite of all the signs!!!

 The signs that received the most attention were the harlequin-patterned thrift store mirror signs!
 This was a matching set of dresser mirrors probably circa 1975!
 We removed the mirrors and I literally painted the backboard that was already there.
 They were a horrid walnut brown…. and just look at them!
 I’ve done signs just like this so many times!
 Old mirrors make amazing signs!